DwayneDavies/Subnet-Calc/README.md

 Optimizing the CSS to check for redundancies.
 The JavaScript is largely self-commenting and very modular.
 I have hence, felt little need to comment my code.
 I may add a few comments to clarify what I am doing for those that wish to follow along.
+Tweak styling, including the help text to make more mobile friendly and nicer looking.
 The local storage is not working in Opera, at least not on my machine.
 I need to test this on other machines.
 It might work fine for you.